PeteyChan/SimpleECS/README.md

                       // all components on the entity will trigger their respective world.OnRemove() callbacks

 var newWorld = World.Create("new World");
-entity.TransferTo(new_world);   // transfer moves entity to the specified world
+entity.Transfer(new_world);   // transfer moves entity to the specified world

 ```
 ## Component Callbacks